Molly Sims, 47, Shows Off Her Fantastic Figure In A Ditsy-Print Swimsuit While Posing With Rosé Pool Float

 Molly Sims kicked off the New Year with a fun photo shoot that included a large inflatable rosé bottle in lieu of the traditional flute of champagne.
 The model shared the pic on her Instagram page, where it was an instant hit with her 560,000 followers.

-Molly, 47, rose to fame appearing in the pages of the Sports Illustrated: Swimsuit Edition and walking in the Victoria’s Secret Fashion Show.
-It’s been almost two decades since she donned her angel wings, but the model still isn’t shy about flaunting her fantastic physique.
-In fact, she used the caption of her latest IG update to reveal that she began 2021 feeling like an even “better” version of herself.
+Molly, 47, rose to fame appearing in the pages of the Sports Illustrated: Swimsuit Issue and walking in the Victoria's Secret Fashion Show.
+It's been almost two decades since she donned her angel wings, but she still isn't shy about flaunting her fantastic physique.
+In fact, she used the caption of her latest IG update to reveal that she began 2021 feeling like an even "better" version of herself.

 The image that Molly posted captured her self-confidence and fun, upbeat attitude. she rocked a one-piece bathing suit that featured a ditsy floral pattern in pink, orange, black, and white.
 The flirty maillot had ruched cups and a low neckline that showed off her perky chest and flawless décolletage.
 The sleeves were thin strings that tied on the shoulders for an adjustable fit.
 The swimsuit's sides were cut high, which accentuated the length of her lean legs.
 She used a tag to reveal that her beach attire was a design from the Solid and Striped clothing brand.